Let’s bounce! Or climb or spin…anything to get in some physical activities if you’ve got active kids stuck indoors, right?

 We love outside play, but what do you do when going outside won’t work?
 You need physical activities to keep kids happy while cooped up inside – especially with an active preschooler or busy toddler, having a few indoor active toys around can make a big difference in everyone’s sanity.

 Here’s a list of our very favorite indoor play equipment for active kids.
 These are the best active toys for burning energy with bouncing, spinning and movement indoors.
+This post includes affiliate links to these products.

 The Best Indoor Active Toys: